mikojs/core/README.md

 ## Development

 This project use `lerna` to manage packages.
-You can use:
+You could use:

 - `install:all`: Install the all pacakges.
 - `prod`: Build the production packages.